NNPDF/nnpdf/doc/sphinx/source/vp/collect.rst

 		    possets_predictions], axis=0)

 `collect` can be used to appropriately group nested inputs.
-For example here is how to obtain a list of the experiments for each fit.
+For example, here is how to obtain a list of the experiments for each fit.

 .. code:: python